wol-fi/irspg/README.md

 ### *IR-SPG*
 # Spectral Projected Gradient with Inexact Restoration
-An algorithm for large-scale optimization with non-convex constraints, based on the Spectral Projected Gradient method with Inexact Restoration (IR-SPG).
-The method is highly efficient when projections on the constraints are of low computaional effort.
-It allows to handle equality and inequality constraints simultaneously.
+An algorithm for large-scale nonlinear optimization problems with nonconvex constraints, based on the Spectral Projected Gradient method (SPG) with Inexacte Restoration (IR).
+The basic SPG is highly efficient for solving very large problems when projections on the feasbile set (constraints) are easy.
+The IR addon extends the algorithm for general nonlinearly constrained problems.

 #### Keywords
 non-linear programming, spectral projected gradient, inexact restoration, large-scale optimization

 #### MSC Codes
-90C30 90C26 65K05 49K35
+90C30, 90C26, 65K05, 49K35

 #### Applications
 Estimation of Forward-Looking Stock Correaltion Matrices: <https://doi.org/10.3390/math10101649>